CampusAI/CampusAI.github.io/_experiments/nn_surgery/nn-surgery.md

 ### Initialize the new layers
 The goal is that the new architecture before starting the training behaves as close as possible to the old one.
-Dense layers matrices are initialized as close as possible to identities, with zero biases.
+- **Dense layers** matrices are initialized as close as possible to identities, with zero biases.

-For Convolutional layers, we set the filters to be all zero but a one in top-right positions for all channels.
+- In **Convolutional layers** we set the filters to be all zero but a one in top-right positions for all channels.
 This ensures the input and output are similar enough so the weights previously learned in posterior dense layers are not compromised.

 ## Experiments